Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: A general strategy for disproving the CD condition

-Since, by Lemma \ref{lem:exp_sigma}, $G$ is a diffeomorphism and $\delta$ is smooth on $\surf_{q_0}$, we conclude that $\mathfrak{Q}$ is smooth in a neighborhood of $\surf\setminus\Z$.
-Finally, since length-minimizing geodesics spreading out from $\surf\cap\Z$ lie in $\Z$ for any time, we have

-where we used \eqref{eq:cond_measure} for the last equality.
-Thus, any smooth measure on $\surf$ is absolutely continuous with respect to $ \mathfrak{Q}_\#( \m \mres T_u^{nb})$.
-So, we can choose $\q$ to be a \emph{smooth} probability measure on $\surf$ and apply Theorem \ref{thm:disintegration} to obtain $1$-dimensional marginals.

-\begin{rmk} We choose $\q$ to be smooth so that we can regard it as a volume form on the cotangent space of $\surf$, assuming orientability without loss of generality. \end{rmk}

-Using Lemma \ref{lem:exp_sigma} and, in particular, the diffeomorphism \eqref{eq:diffeo_G}, we can conveniently represent the $1$-dimensional densities in the disintegration.
+Using Lem\-ma \ref{lem:exp_sigma} and, in particular, the diffeomorphism \eqref{eq:diffeo_G}, we can conveniently represent the one-dimensional densities in the disintegration.
 Indeed, consider a Riemannian point $q_0=(\bar x,\bar z)\in\surf$, with $\bar z_n=0$.
 In particular, thanks to \eqref{eq:riem_points_surf}, it is enough to assume $\bar x\neq 0$.
-Then, we have
+Then, for every Borel set $C\subset \Omega$, on the one hand we have that